johnspray74/ALAExample/README.md

 ![Application diagram](Application/Application-diagram.png)

-An ALA diagram expresses user stories in terms of instances of domain abstractions, which are the boxes in the diagram.
-They are wired together by their ports, which are programming paradigms implemented as interfaces.
-An ALA diagram is polyglot in programming paradigms so some wires represent an event-driven programming paradigm, some represent a UI layout programming paradigm, some represent a data-flow programming paradigm, etc.
+An ALA diagram expresses the user stories in terms of instances of *domain abstractions*, which are the boxes in the diagram.
+They are wired together by *ports*, which are *programming paradigms* implemented as interfaces.
+An ALA diagram is polyglot in programming paradigms, so some wires represent an event-driven programming paradigm, some represent a UI layout programming paradigm, some represent a data-flow programming paradigm, etc.

 The yellow user stories of the diagram express the base UI layout and the Exit menu item causes the application to close.